-Settlement of an informal complaint will be addressed by your service Director.
+Settlement of an informal complaint will be addressed by your service Advisor.
 If the complaint is resolved to the clients satisfaction no further action will be followed.
 If the clients dissatisfied, the formal complaints process will be followed.
 Formal complaints will be documented and acted on as required by policies.

 Complaints process for families: